Quick Start: Deploying to Heroku

 - You need to have a

-file at the root of your project, or use Poetry or Pipenv to manage your project's dependencies. - The Heroku CLI must be installed on your system.
+requirements.txtfile at the root of your project, or use Poetry or Pipenv to manage your project's dependencies. - The Heroku CLI must be installed on your system.

 Configuration-only deployment

-$ pip install django-simple-deploy
+$ pip install django-simple-deploy[heroku]

-# Add "simple_deploy" to INSTALLED_APPS in settings.py.
+# Add "django_simple_deploy" to INSTALLED_APPS in settings.py.

-Now create a new Heroku app using the CLI, and run simple_deploy
+Now create a new Heroku app and database using the CLI, and run the deploy command to configure your app:

 At this point, you should review the changes that were made to your project.
-Running git status
+Running git status will show you which files were modified, and which new files were created.

 If you want to continue with the deployment process, commit these change, push your project to Heroku, and run migrations against the deployed project.
-When deployment is complete, use the open
+When deployment is complete, use the open command to see the deployed version of your project:

 $ git add .